4W4I5/Semester-4-Notes/CNET/CNET 25 Jan, 2023.md

 	- could only use voice/phone or the internet at one time
 - DSL (Digital Subscriber Line)
 	- Still using original telephone lines and a modem
-	- consistent speed guaranteed
+	- consistent speed guaranteed as bandwidth is not shared with anyone else
 	- use of a DSLAM (DSL access multiplexer)
 	- included a splitter that could split the incoming signal into voice and data lines to use separately
+		- Phone and voice data was sent at lower frequencies
+		- Data was sent at higher frequencies
 	- Encoded at diff frequencies
-		- highSpeed = 50kHz - 1mHz
+		- highSpeed = 50kHz - 1MHz
-		- slowSpeed =
+		- slowSpeed = 4kHz - 50kHz
-		- voiceCall =
+		- voiceCall = 0kHz - 4kHz
 - Cable Network
 	- Use of cable tv lines
 	- Cable modems specific to frequency division multiplexing, used mainly channels 7 and 8